-

 The Chinese Mainland's post-Covid-19 economic recovery has fallen short of expectations.
 It is imperative for the Chinese government to support the positive development of its capital markets to effectively serve the real economy.
 Looking ahead to 2024, A-share IPO activities are expected to remain steady as regulators continue to support areas related to technology, innovation and sustainability.
 These measures will foster long-term and sustained growth of the A-share capital market.

 Hong Kong's IPO market concluded the year with 70 IPOs, raising a total of HKD46.3 billion, representing a significant drop-off of 21% and 56% as compared to 2022, respectively.
-Consumer market companies remained a bright spot for Hong Kong, recording the largest IPO in terms of proceeds for two consecutive years.
+Consumer and Retail companies remained a bright spot for Hong Kong, recording the largest IPO in terms of proceeds for two consecutive years.
 The Healthcare/Life Sciences sector was the second largest sector, raising HKD 9.4 billion, with HKD 4.0 billion contributed by seven pre-revenue biotech firms.

 During last year, Hong Kong ushered in a suite of strategic listing reforms.
 The introduction of Chapter 18C helps boost the city’s attractiveness to a wide range of specialist technology companies.
 The GEM listing reform will enhance GEM's attractiveness for high-growth, high quality start-ups and SMEs across the Greater Bay Area, providing an important alternative source of funding, which coincides with the Hong Kong government’s commitment to supporting SMEs to take their business to the next level.